prahladyeri/curated-lists/check_lists/python-pypi.md

 			author_email="<your_email>",
 			)

+3. Optional: Bump up the version number (and git commit) if this isn't your first release:

+	git add . && git commit -m "chore: released 1.0.1" && git push

-3. Run `python setup.py sdist` from your source folder.
+4. Run `python setup.py sdist` from your source folder.
-4. Optionally, sign the newly generated package with your `gpg` signature:
+5. Optional: Sign the newly generated package with your `gpg` signature:

 		gpg -a --detach-sign dist/<your-package>-1.0.0.tar.gz

-5. Upload your package using `twine`:
+6. Upload your package using `twine`:

 		twine upload dist/<your-package>-1.0.0.tar.gz -u <your-pypi-username> -p <your-pypi-password>